Alumni Awards

 The Lion's Pride Award recognizes the class with the highest percentage of participation in the Lion's Fund.

-Congratulations to the class of 1993, this year’s Lions Pride Award winner, for reaching 26% participation during the Alumni Class Cup challenge!
+Congratulations to the class of 2014, this year's Lions Pride Award winner during the Alumni Class Cup challenge!
 The annual Class Cup competition is a fun and friendly way for alumni to give back to St. Andrew’s.
-This year, the total raised from all reunion year alumni was nearly $20,000.
+This year, the competition carried through the last hours of reunion weekend.
 The Class Cup trophy will be engraved with the winning class’s name for all to admire!

 Past recipients